JithLord/Activity_Detection/README.md

-You can run the program on colab.research.google.com Click runtime and change runtime type to GPU or TPU for faster processing
+You can run the program on colab.research.google.com THe code is attached here in .ipynb format, just copy the code to the colab website.
+Click runtime and change runtime type to GPU or TPU for faster processing

 Parameters You need to change either sequentially or parallely: